StevenTammen/bibledocs.org/content/site/this-site-focuses-on-the-written-medium/_index.md

 tags: []
 subsection: writing-and-content
 weight: 1
+summary: >-
+   This ministry focuses on written text largely to the exclusion of other possible content mediums like video and audio.
+This page sets out to explain why this is so.
 ---

-Once you have been around this site for a while, you may come to ask the question "Why is this ministry focused on written text largely to the exclusion of videos, podcasts, and so on?"
+Once you have been around this ministry for a while, you may come to ask the question "Why is this ministry focused on written text largely to the exclusion of videos, podcasts, and so on?"

 It's a good question.
 This page sets out to explain why this is so.